Morristown Assault & Battery Attorney

 Helping clients recover Assault and Battery Claims across New Jersey

-In civil court, assault and battery are intentional torts, and can be the basis of a personal injury lawsuit against the person who commits them.
+In civil court, assault and battery are intentional torts and can be the basis of a personal injury lawsuit against the person who commits them.
 Assault and battery are different from other personal injury claims in that the person accused of assault or battery must have acted with the intent to cause a certain result, namely either fear in the victim or physical contact to the victim’s person.
-It is important if you or a loved one has been the victim of an assault or battery that you contact a knowledgeable, skilled personal injury attorney at Law Offices of Michael P. Burakoff, P.A. in Morristown, New Jersey, to discuss your legal options.
+It is important if you or a loved one has been the victim of an assault or battery that you contact a knowledgeable and skilled Morristown assault & battery attorney at The Law Offices of Michael P. Burakoff, P.A. to discuss your legal options.

 While the torts of assault and battery are similar and can go together in one lawsuit, it is important to note that they are actually two separate claims.
 A defendant can commit an assault without a battery, and vice versa.
 However, a battery usually includes an assault, and an assault can be characterized as an attempted or uncompleted battery.
 In general terms, an assault occurs when a person is placed in apprehension or fear of a harmful or offensive contact, and a battery occurs when that harmful or offensive contact actually occurs.

 It is important to note that a battery plaintiff does not have to show that the defendant meant to cause physical injuries through the harmful or offensive contact.
 This means that even in a situation where the defendant was playing a practical joke and meant to scare the plaintiff, he or she can still be liable for the battery as long as harmful or offensive contact resulted.
 What’s more, the defendant himself or herself does not have to come into contact with the plaintiff in order to have committed a battery, nor does the contact need to be applied directly to the plaintiff, as long as the defendant supplied the force that caused or resulted in contact with the plaintiff.